avastmick/consensus/README.md

 ## This book is open source

-To read about why I have done this and join a conversation whether this is a good thing (or not!), read my post on [open source literation at avastmick.io](https://avastmick.io/blog/open-source-literature/)
+To read about why I have done this and join a conversation whether this is a good thing (or not!), read my post on [open source literature at avastmick.io](https://avastmick.io/blog/open-source-literature/)

 ## Contribution